Important fund information

 The Multifactor U.S. Equity Fund first issued Class R6 Shares on March 01, 2016.
 The returns shown for Class R6 Shares prior to that date are the returns of the Fund’s Class Y Shares.
 Class R6 Shares will have substantially similar annual returns (both before and after tax) as the Class Y Shares because the Shares of each Class are invested in the same portfolio of securities.
 Annual returns for each Class will differ only to the extent that the Class R6 Shares do not have the same expenses as the Class Y Shares.

-• International and Global Equity Funds (Including Tax-Managed International Equity Fund)
+• International and Global Equity Funds (including the Tax-Managed International Equity Fund) and Asset Class

 The Multifactor International Equity Fund utilizes a variety of quantitative inputs and qualitative assessments in it's management.
 If these are not predictive or are incorrect, the Fund may underperform.
 The Fund also utilizes index replication and/or optimization strategies, which may cause returns to be lower than if it employed an active security selection strategy.